-Though it might feel counterintuitive (why would anyone want to save evidence of the worst day of their online life?) documenting online harassment—and saving that documentation to a cloud service system like Dropbox, iCloud, or Google Drive—is an important step to take should you end up reporting online harassment to law enforcement or pursuing legal action against an online abuser.
+Though it might feel counterintuitive, documenting online harassment—and saving that documentation to a cloud service system like Dropbox, iCloud, or Google Drive—is an important step to take should you end up reporting online harassment to law enforcement or pursuing legal action against an online abuser.

 Documenting online abuse provides a record of what’s happened, tracks available information about the perpetrators, and alerts you and others to abuse patterns and escalations in harmful behavior.
 If you’re unsure whether or not to contact a lawyer or the police about your harassment, please read through the Law Enforcement section of this Field Manual.

 Documentation can be time-consuming and draining, and it can trigger negative feelings related to your harassment.
 If you’re dealing with a particularly traumatic online exchange, you might want to enlist a trusted confidant to assist you with the documentation process.
 Luckily, smartphones and computers have made screen grabbing a two-click art, while simply logging an event (as discussed below) doesn’t have to take up too much of your time.